Wem

+It is considered that the landscape around the town may be the inspiration for Shakespeare's play As You Like It, a belief reflected in cultural programming in the town.

 History

-Prehistory and Roman
+Prehistory and Roman era

 The area now known as Wem is believed to have been settled prior to the Roman Conquest of Britain, by the Cornovii, Celtic Iron Age settlers: there is an Iron Age hillfort at nearby Bury Walls occupied over into the Roman period, and the Roman Road from Uriconium to Deva Victrix ran close by to the east at Soulton.

-Early Mediaeval
+It is understood a lost Roman camp may have been in the area, called Rutunium.

+Post-Roman period

-The Wem Hoard, a collection of coins deposited in the post Roman period, was found in land in the Wem area in 2019.
+The Wem Hoard, a collection of coins deposited in the post-Roman period, was found in land in the Wem area in 2019.

+The Arden family owned the manor of Wem prior to the Conquest.